-West Thumb Geyser Basin Trail is a 0.9 mile heavily trafficked loop trail located near Yellowstone National Park, WY that features a lake and is good for all skill levels.
+West Thumb Geyser Basin Trail is a 0.9 mile heavily trafficked loop trail located near Yellowstone National Park, Wyoming that features a lake and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from May until October.